EternityForest/Acorns/README.md

 For the curious, this is possible through a patched version of the squirrel language that allows you to raise non-handlable exceptions.
 We also patch the VM to yield the GIL every 250 opcodes.

+### stream.writes(str)
+In addition to Squirrel's standard functions for read/writing to blobs and files, writes(str) allows directly writing a string.

+### stream.reads(size)
+In addition to Squirrel's standard functions for read/writing to blobs and files, reads(size) alows reading up to size bytes as a str.

 ## API